 This study reports on an exploratory pilot with online educators and instructional designers that attempted to address the problem of practice, which is how can we train online faculty to recognize these issues and take proactive steps in preventing a non-inclusive or chilly learning environment?
 The themes that emerged from this pilot were that while the participants were familiar with the term chilly climate in STEM subjects, as it pertained to female students, they had not considered how a chilly climate could develop through the discussion boards in their online classes.
 The vignettes were based on actual episodes of online microaggression and incivility in an American college system.
 A student code of conduct and netiquette rules based on several American institutions was provided to participants during the training.
-One of the participants expressed incredulity that anything like this could or would happen in their online course.
-Three of the participants expressed that they had never seen microaggressions in their online classes but were curious about how to deal with it, if it did happen.
+One of the participants expressed incredulity that anything like this could or would happen in their online classes but were curious about how to deal with it, if it did happen.
 The other eight participants agreed that they had seen microaggression in their online courses.